 What Research Says

-Studies have indicated that docusate sodium, the active ingredient in Colace, does not pose significant risks during pregnancy.
+The study by Franz Rosa, MD as well as the text by UK Teratology Information Service indicated that docusate sodium, the active ingredient in Colace, does not pose significant risks during pregnancy.
 It does not cross the placenta to the fetus and has not been associated with birth defects or other complications.

 Recommendations from Healthcare Professionals